kennygrant/bestiary/net.md

 When writing servers in go, you'll probably make extensive use of the standard library.The net and net/http packages are some of the most widely used in the Go ecosystem, and come with some unique pitfalls.

-## Implicit goroutines

-The http server uses goroutines to run your handlers and serve multiple requests in parallel, so **each handler is in a new goroutine**.
-This means you have to be careful about sharing memory between handlers.
-If for example you have a global config struct or cache, this must be protected by a mutex.

 ## Running a server

 You should not use the http.DefaultServeMux, in case other packages have decided to register handlers on it, and you expose those handlers without knowing about it.